 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-Find out what makes workbooks a great anxiety management technique and how to download your free copy.
+Find out what makes workbooks a great anti-anxiety tool and how to download your free copy.

-This is an awesome way to manage your anxiety because by making notes around your anxious feelings, you can more easily identify what is causing your symptoms and therefore, the changes you need to make to feel better.
+These kinds of workbooks are a great tool to have on your anxiety healing journey because by making notes around your anxious feelings, an your daily activities, as well as anxiety levels, you can start to identify what's causing your symptoms and the changes you need to make relieve them.

-To help you get started with an anxiety workbook I have created a FREE printable 15-page document filled with lots of different worksheets.
+To get you started with a workbook, I've created a FREE printable 20-page document incredible worksheets.

 Are Workbooks Time Consuming?

-If you feel this way, I get what you are saying.
+If you feel this way, I get you.